 Currently, taxpayers will want to file this not only to claim missing payments, but to update their information with the IRS.
 Why?
 Because the stimulus payments are based on a few pieces of information.
 You want the IRS to know your income as there is a certain threshold your Adjusted Gross Income (AGI) has to fall within.
 To see this amount, view the linked stimulus pages as the amount has been adjusted for the third payment.

 Most importantly, if you changed your address or bank account, the IRS will have no way to issue your stimulus checks.
 If your bank account was recently closed or you moved to a new home, the IRS needs to have this on record to send payments.
-The only way to update your direct deposit information is by filing a 2020 return.
-If you do not normally file, but want to in order to update your information, please contact us and we will help you with this.
+The only way to update your direct deposit information is by filing a 2020 return AND have a tax balance (refund or taxes owed).
+If you do not normally file, but want to in order to update your information, contact us and we will help you with this.

 Update your bank account, dependents, income, and other information with the IRS by filing a 2020 return now or by the new 2020 deadline: May 17, 2021.